 Additives or/and coupling agents will be required in order to improve the mechanical performance of the final composite material.
-The type and amount of additives necessary to include in this formulation will be determined in D2.2 of this project.
+The type and amount of additives necessary to include in this formulation will be shown in Table 2.

 Wood flour